nickabattista/IB2d/README.md

 <H3> IB2d News</H3>

+--> Substantial speed-ups in fluid solver and force spreading operations (February 2024)

 --> Our software release paper on the recenty added concentration dynamics infrastructure was published in Bioinspiration & Biomimetics.
 More information can be found at the following link:

 <p style="margin-left:50px; margin-right:50px;">M. Santiago, N.A.
 Battista, L.A.
 Miller, S. Khatri, <a href="https://doi.org/10.1088/1748-3190/ac4afa"> Passive concentration dynamics incorporated into the library IB2d, a two-dimensional implementation of the immersed boundary method </a>, Bioinspiration & Biomimetics 17: 036003 (2022) </p>